Gazza7205/cloud-workshop-labs/lab-exercise5.md

 kubectl apply -f ./exercise5-resources/gateway.yaml
 ```
 ### Call Test services.
 To generate some load, let’s run a job which will call the test services.
-We will use the config map which we have created above using kustomie (send-api-requests-script) as a volume mount and execute the script.
+We will use the config map which we have created above using kustomize (send-api-requests-script) as a volume mount and execute the script.

 ```
 kubectl apply -f ./exercise5-resources/test-services.yaml